 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Mattresses cannot cure sleep apnea, but having proper back support may help open the airways and ease the symptoms.
+Mattresses cannot cure sleep apnea, but having proper support for the body while sleeping may help open a person’s airways and ease symptoms.

 There is no definitive best mattress for people with sleep apnea.
 However, mattresses may aid people with sleep apnea by helping them adjust their sleeping position.

 According to a 2015 study,

 In the study, the researchers found that 10 people with OSA experienced a 50% reduction in symptoms after sleeping on their stomachs with their heads facing down.
 The participants used special memory foam mattresses that support stomach and side sleeping positions.

 It is important for people to note that stomach sleeping has potential drawbacks.
 While there are some benefits, such as reduced snoring and less obstructive apneas, stomach sleeping can strain a person’s back and neck.
 This can lead to poor quality sleep and aches and pains in the morning.
 Therefore, stomach sleeping is rarely encouraged.